The loose doorknob effect

 Every time you interact with a public service (receiving a letter or email, a trip to a government service building, casting a ballot, filling out a form) you’re shaking hands with the government.
 These interactions subconsciously define our relationship with the public sector.

 People might not be able to explain how all those little "wiggly doorknob" interactions with the government add up, but those feelings are there.
-They affect our opinions of government and influence how we vote.
+They affect our opinions of government, how we talk about government, which services we access, and how we vote.